The Prodigy: Experience and Music for the Jilted Generation (1992–1995)

 In 1993, Howlett started work on the band's second album, Music for the Jilted Generation.
 Much of the new material was written in response to the Criminal Justice Act as exemplified by "Their Law", co-written and performed with alternative rock band Pop Will Eat Itself.
 The album opens with a spoken introduction: "So I've decided to take my work back underground to stop it falling into the wrong hands".
 Howlett explained that "the wrong hands" represented people who considered The Prodigy as a commercial band, and no longer wanted the group to be seen as purely a rave act.
-It displays a wider range of musical styles and structures as a result, including big beat and heavy breakbeat-based tracks and the conceptual three-part song "The Narcotic Suite".
+It displays a wider range of musical styles and structures with heavy breakbeat-based tracks and the conceptual three-part song "The Narcotic Suite".
 The Guardian called it a "complex, powerful record that propelled dance music into stadiums with rock'n'roll swagger".

-Released in September 1994, the album entered the UK chart at No. 1 and received positive reactions from critics.
+Released in July 1994, the album entered the UK chart at No. 1 and received positive reactions from critics.
 It was nominated for a Mercury Music Prize, although Howlett had reaffirmed his dedication to making The Prodigy a "hard dance band" commercially successful but without compromise.
 The band avoided mainstream exposure, declining offers to appear on Top of the Pops and other national television shows in the UK.
 Their performance of "Everybody in the Place" on the BBC2 television series Dance Energy in 1991 remains their only one on British television.
 In the ensuing years, their music videos received airplay on MTV Europe which boosted their popularity across the continent.

 Following the international success of Music for the Jilted Generation, the band augmented their line-up with guitarist Jim Davies (a live band member who later joined the group Pitchshifter) in 1995 for tracks such as "Their Law", "Break and Enter 95", and various live-only interludes and versions.
 He was soon to be replaced by Gizz Butt of the band Janus Stark, who remained with the band for the next three years.